akhildharavath35/dailynewsjournal/README.md

 # dailynewsjournal
-its a online platform where you can  come to know latest updated news
+its a online platform where you come to know latest news.

 Project url : "https://dailynewsjournal.herokuapp.com/"